fbpx

 Wizz Air's domestic flight network in Norway as of mid-December 2020

-In early October, the airline announced its intention to start three domestic routes in Norway: Oslo to/from Bergen, Trondheim and Tromsø.
+In early October, the airline announced its intention to start three domestic routes to/from Oslo Airport in Norway: Bergen, Trondheim and, Tromsø.

 Before those flights even took off, the airline announced an expansion including airports at Ålesund, Bodø, Haugesund and Stavanger.
-Then just weeks later, they announced yet more flights, this time serving the far north of Norway.
+Then just weeks later, they announced yet more flights, this time serving the far north of Norway: Alta, Evenes (Harstad/Narvik), and Kirkenes.

-Wizz Air didn’t endear themselves to Norway by issuing a map with all the cities they fly to marked in the wrong place.
-But it’s their approach to labour laws that has rattled cages the most.
+Wizz Air didn’t endear themselves to Norway by initially issuing a map with all the cities they fly to marked in the wrong place.
+But it was their approach to labour laws that rattled people's cages the most.

 wizz air winglet